 How does getting people to talk about ways in which their dignity has been violated help to resolve conflict?

-DH: I start by telling both parties that I’m going to present to them what I’ve learned about dignity before we talk about their conflict.
+DH: I start by telling both parties that I’m going to present to them what I’ve learned about dignity before we talk about how to resolve conflict.
 Both parties sit together and learn the hard evidence about dignity violations, including the fact that the brain processes dignity violations the same way as a physical wound.
 Dignity violations prompt a desire to retaliate and can lead to conflict.
 Parties learn how to heal from dignity wounds and how to acknowledge and apologize for their own dignity violations.

 Once they understand that we all lash out when we feel threatened, parties become capable of acknowledging how they perpetuated dignity violations and take responsibility for them.
 It takes just one brave soul to step up and say, “I’m sorry for what my community has done.”
 Then the floodgates open.